 The trail leads you through the drier upper part of the Manang district, cut off from the full effect of the monsoon by the Annapurna Range.
 People of this region herd the yaks & raise crops for part of the year.
 They also continue to enjoy special trading rights gained way back in 1784.
 Leaving Pisang, we have alternate trails north and south of the Marsyandi River.
 The southern route passing over Humde airport is easier compared to the northern route via Ghyaru.
 The upper route offers an outstanding view on a trail that follows the northern bank of the river.
 Trailheads continuously through the hidden village of Braga at 3475m to nearby Manang at 3540m.

 Today is tough day as we walk through the landslide and narrow trail to reach Tilicho lake.
 After Khangsar the trail heads through a recently constructed path up towards a high ridge passing Buddhist Gompa.
 At one point is an intersection.
 One path maintains the altitude, traversing the slopes towards a place where the valley is narrow; the other continues to ascend towards the ridgeline.
 The former is the old path, and is much more difficult as it goes on really steep screed; the latter is the new path goes a completely another way.
-Slowly we reach Tilicho Base Camp where we stay overnight at guest house.
+Slowly we reach Tilicho Base Camp.

 Morning we’ll drive back through the scenic countryside and during the route will stop for breakfast & lunch.
 It takes 7 hours back to Kathmandu.
 On arrival at Kathmandu guide will transfer to the hotel and rest of the day relax or explore the surrounding areas and overnight at hotel.